russellauron15/russellauron15/README.md

 - 🏅🏅MY SKILLS -UI/UX, HTML5, CSS, JAVASCRIPT, PHP, SQL, REACT🏅🏅
 -  Outside of school I cook a lot, it was my first hobby and it also became my profession.👨‍🍳👨‍🍳
 - 🎮🎮I play video games a lot.
 My top games of all time are MGS Snake Eater, God of War, Red Dead Redemption 2, Elden Ring, The Witcher 3 and DOTA2
-- 🏀🏸I'm also active in sports like Basketball and Badminton.

 <!--